paulstephane/paulstephane.github.io/_posts/2024-06-20-Ellington-Treasury-Broadcasts.md

 *Ellington's Treasury Broadcasts: Eddie Lambert's introduction to this daunting collection*

 Here is a chapter from Eddie Lambert's **Duke Ellington: A Listener's Guide** in which he gives his appreciation of Duke Ellington's Treasury Broadcasts.
 The broadcasts are available on 50 CDs issued between 2000 and 2018.
-The dates referred to in Eddie Lambert's comments can be linked back to the corresponding CDs
+To facilitate sampling the various tracks discussed by Eddie Lambert, I have put the dates in bold in his comments and included the list of all CDs with the corresponding recording dates.

 Storyville Record CDs (with links to Bandcamp):